jwklee/jaewook-lee.github.io/_pages/cv.md

 Education
 ======
+* B.A. in Political Science, Seoul National University, 2009
-* B.S. in GitHub, GitHub University, 2012
+* M.A. in Political Science, Seoul National University, 2011
-* M.S. in Jekyll, GitHub University, 2014
+* M.A. in Political Science, Boston University, 2018
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Political Science, Boston University, 2022 (expected)

 Work experience
 ======